 The purpose of the Dr. Lee Stiff Instructional Leader of Mathematics Teaching Award is to recognize and reward an individual at the district or school level who has made an outstanding and noteworthy contribution to mathematics education and NCCTM by working directly with classroom teachers to improve student learning of mathematics.
+This individual may support classroom teachers through coaching, professional development, demonstration lessons, and/or the development of curriculum materials and resources.
+Nominations may be submitted at any time.

 Nomination Instructions and Form (PDF)